shengweiTsai5566/GitSkillBrowser/README.md

 - **Database**: PostgreSQL
 - **Styling**: Tailwind CSS + shadcn/ui
 - **Testing**: Vitest (Unit), Playwright (E2E)

+### 🌐 Git Platform Compatibility
+This project is designed to be highly compatible with both **Gitea** and **GitHub**.
+Here are the technical details:

+*   **Why Dual Support?** Since the Gitea API follows the GitHub API standard, the Token-based authentication and data-fetching mechanisms are universal across both platforms.
+*   **How to Switch to GitHub?** Simply modify the `INTERNAL_GIT_URL` in your `.env` file and set it to `https://api.github.com`.
+*   **Auto-Indexing via Topics**: To ensure precise filtering, the system automatically fetches repositories under your account that are tagged with the **`skill`** topic, rather than indexing every project.
+*   **Update Detection**: The platform uses the `pushed_at` field to accurately detect real code updates, ignoring metadata changes like description or star updates.

 ### 📦 Setup & Installation